mosesmulwa-bebop/Data-Structures-and-Algorithms/PriorityQueue/Heap/README.md

 • If p is the root of T, then f (p) = 0. <bR>
 • If p is the left child of position q, then f (p) = 2 f (q)+1. <br>
 • If p is the right child of position q, then f (p) = 2 f (q)+2.

+## Bottom Up Heap Construction
+For simplicity of exposition, we describe this bottom-up heap construction assuming the number of keys, n, is an integer such that n = 2^(h+1) − 1.
+That is, the heap is a complete binary tree with every level being full, so the heap has height h = log(n+1)−1.
+Viewed non recursively, bottom-up heap construction consists of the following h+1 = log(n+1) steps:

+In the generic ith step, 2≤i≤h, we form(n+1)/2^i heaps, each storing 2i−1 entries, by joining pairs of heaps storing (2^(i−1)−1) entries (constructed in the previous step) and adding a new entry.
+The new entry is placed initially at the root, but may have to move down with a down-heap bubbling to preserve the heap-order property.

+### Python implementation of a bottom up heap construction
+With our array-based representation of a heap, if we initially store all n items in arbitrary order within the array, we can implement the bottom-up heap construction process with a single loop that makes a call to downheap from each position of the tree, as long as those calls are ordered starting with the deepest level and ending with the root of the tree.
+In fact, that loop can start with the deepest nonleaf, since there is no effect when down-heap is called at a leaf position